Zyzonix/earlybird/README.md

 **Remind to configure WoL properly on all machines that should be waked up via Wake-on-LAN!
 (Wake-on-LAN: g)** Those hosts must also be in the same network!
-Additionally this scripts can only be executed on Linux!
+Additionally this scripts can only be executed on Linux and **systemd**-based distributions!
 For clients being waked up via IPMI: the server hosting this software **must** have access to the IPMI interfaces of the servers!